MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

 📍 If you would like to use your own Set and Custom Security Attribute, here is what you need to update in the template below:

-Here are the line you need to change:
+Here are the lines you need to change:
 - Line 279: OwnerManagement
 - Line 284: AppOwner
 - Line 290: AppOwner